LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Experimental Results

-As illustrated in Figure~\ref{fig:emb}, we investigate how the retained items contribute to improving the recommendation module during training.
-Specifically, we get the item representations retained and removed by $M_\text{Filter}$ using TASTE and ConsRec.
+As illustrated in Figure~\ref{fig:emb}, we investigate how the shortcut-retained items contribute to improving the recommendation module during training.

+For each user, we first compute the embedding similarity between the user representation and the corresponding ground-truth item, under both the original and shortcut-applied training settings.
+Figure~\ref{fig:emb:a} shows that applying shortcut extraction during training consistently increases this similarity.
+This finding confirms that shortcut extraction strengthens the semantic alignment between user and target item representations, leading to more faithful modeling of user intent.

-Figure~\ref{fig:emb:a} shows the embedding space learned by TASTE, which is trained without item denoising.
-In this setting, the model yields a homogeneous embedding space, where retained and removed items are mixed together without clear separation.
-In contrast, Figure~\ref{fig:emb:b} demonstrates that ConsRec is able to better distinguish the removed items by mapping them to the periphery of the embedding space, effectively treating them as outliers.
-This observation highlights the effectiveness of ConsRec in leveraging denoising signals as prior knowledge to guide the recommendation module.
+Furthermore, we randomly select a user and then use t-SNE to visualize item embeddings.
+As shown in Figure~\ref{fig:emb:b}, \method{} is able to better distinguish the removed items by mapping them to the periphery of the embedding space, effectively treating them as outliers.
+This observation highlights the effectiveness of \method{} in leveraging denoising signals as prior knowledge to guide the recommendation module.
 By doing so, it facilitates a more discriminative representation space, where retained and removed items are clearly separated through contrastive training.